 Milos has a special geological form and rich history.
 As a result, it has a lot of interesting sights.

 A very intriguing landmark in Milos is the 1st century AD Christian Catacombs!
-They are found in a very steep hill, 150 meters above sea surface, near Plaka village.
+They are found in a very steep hill, 150 meters above the sea surface, near Plaka village.
 They are among the three oldest and most important Christian secret burial sites, along with the ones in Rome and Jerusalem.

-Another historical place visitors should not miss is Kastro quarter on top of Plaka village.
+Another historical place visitors should not miss is the Kastro quarter on top of Plaka village.
 This is a Medieval town, famous for its lovely architecture with beautiful courtyards and paved alleys.

-Last, but not least, one of the must see parts of Milos is its impressive volcano.
+Last, but not least, one of the must-see parts of Milos is its impressive volcano.
 The volcano, now dormant but still active, has created the strange geology of Milos landscape and has given to the island an extraordinary beauty.
 You can visit the two surviving craters in Firiplaka and Trachylas.

 All in all, Milos is one of the most beautiful Greek destinations!
-And truth is the reasons you’ll fall in love with it are not just 4.
+And the truth is the reasons you’ll fall in love with it are not just 4.

 Want to know the rest of them?